tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 the dataset, and all transformers and models that are fitted on that specific dataset.
 Transformers and models called from atom use the dataset in the current branch, as well as data attributes such as `atom.dataset`.
-Also  Use the branch's \__repr__ to get an overview of the transformers in the branch.
-Don't change the data in a branch after fitting a model, this can cause unexpected model behaviour.
+Use the branch's \__repr__ to get an overview of the transformers in the branch.
+It's not allowed to change the data in a branch after fitting a model with it.
+Doing this would cause unexpected model behaviour and break down the plotting methods.
 Instead, create a new branch for every unique pipeline.

 By default, atom starts with one branch called "master".
 To start a new branch, set a new name to the property, e.g. `atom.branch = "undersample"`.